 The case for widening the genetic variation in the cultivars and varieties supplying our food is indisputable, not least in the face of the challenges posed by climate change.
 Breeding for greater resilience in terms of resistance to new and established pests and diseases, and tolerance of environmental perturbations, such as waterlogging and unseasonable temperatures, will become increasingly important.
 Such concerns don't yet appear to be on the radar of many of the large commercial apple breeding programmes, where performance in production systems under optimal environmental conditions, supported by high inputs of agro-chemicals, is paramount.

 Looking beyond the shelves full of Gala and Braeburn, at the newest varieties appearing in the UK’s supermarkets, the genetic base is remarkably narrow.
 Jazz, Envy and Kanzi, for example, have all been produced from Braeburn x Gala crosses, none of them in the UK.
 What’s more, the majority of established commercial varieties trace a large proportion of their recent and distant parentage back to just six varieties (Golden Delicious, Cox’s Orange Pippin, Jonathan, McIntosh, Red Delicious and James Grieve).

 And the case for sustaining the tradition of apple breeding in the UK?
 This could be made equally well on strategic, cultural or commercial grounds.
 Home grown shouldn’t necessarily exclude home-bred.

-We expect to begin making selections on the basis of fruit characteristics during 2018.
+We have been making selections on the basis of fruit characteristics since 2021.